Adventures of a Gluten-Free Thru-Hiker

 The Challenge for Gluten-Free Backpackers

-When I prepared food for the Appalachian Trail last spring, I wanted to include some Backcountry Foodie recipes because I could be confident that they were nutritionally solid.
+When I prepared food for the Appalachian Trail last spring, I wanted to include some Backcountry Foodie recipes because I could be confident they were nutritionally solid.
 There was just one problem: As a gluten-free thru-hiker, I had to modify most of them to fit my diet!
 As it turned out, this was completely doable.
 I made a few other modifications to suit my tastes and bring variety to my meals.
-Hopefully, the following suggestions and examples will spur you to become more inventive in your own meal creations.
+Hopefully, the following suggestions and examples will spur you to become more inventive in your meal creations.

 Addressing Gluten-Free as a Thru-Hiker